karamon17/Minishell/README.md

 # Minishell

-Minishell is a simplified version of bash developed as part of the main curriculum for Hive Helsinki.
+Minishell is a simplified version of bash developed as part of the main curriculum 42 school.
 It provides basic shell functionality, including executing commands, managing environment variables, and handling input/output redirection.

 ## Features